Eurytides orabilis: Distribution

 The nominate subspecies, E. o. orabilis, is found from Panama to Guatemala, and is also found on Costa Rica.
 E. o. isocharis is found in Colombia and Ecuador.

 Behavior

 Males often fly above the tree canopy, while females fly along forest edges and streams.
 Adults use Hernandia didymantha and Cordia megalantha as nectar sources.
 Freshly emerged males will puddle on wet sand near the edges of streams.

 Life cycle

 Females lay their white eggs singly on the leaves of Guatteria oliviformis and Guatteria tonduzii.
 The first instars of the caterpillar are gray-brown, with a saddle on the abdominal segments.
 The head is black, and the anal plate on the abdomen is yellow-green.
 The fifth instar is green with black spots on the thoracic segments.
-The first two and last three abdominal segments are also spotted with black.
-The osmeterium is yellow.
+The first two and last three abdominal segments are also spotted with black, while the osmeterium is yellow.